 You can read the official Scientific journal published on this experiment here: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105225

-Of course this doesn't exactly prove the concept of telepathy, it more so creates an artificial intelligence version of thought transference.
+Of course, this doesn't exactly prove the concept of telepathy, it more so creates an artificial intelligence version of thought transference.
 It brings up some interesting questions on a moral, ethical and spiritual level as well.
 It does make you wonder just what the brain is capable of achieving?
 It seems it has the capability to send and receive the information, in this experiment's case, it just took the internet to be the carrier of the information so to speak.
-A lot of true telepathic experiments are often discredited due to the shear amount of fraud that is often associated with it.
-As Barrett states in his book, there do seem to be some genuine accounts of telepathy, however when a person becomes a professional performer, their audience is paying to see the goods.
+A lot of true telepathic experiments are often discredited due to the sheer amount of fraud that is often associated with it.
+As Barrett states in his book, there do seem to be some genuine accounts of telepathy, however, when a person becomes a professional performer, their audience is paying to see the goods.
 What may have started as genuine became tainted as people constantly had to show that they could perform such acts, through any means possible to save face.